h8d13/Garbware-Hackintosh/README.md

 Collection of personal references for restoring Mac's with Linux
 > I would recommend fedora spins for this because immutability with proprietary drivers is just better.

-To check your chip in live env `lspi | grep "Apple Inc."`
+To check your chip in live env `lspci | grep "Apple Inc."`

 ## Restoring T2 Macbook Pro 15,1 (Also applies to many of late 2017 to 2020 releases)